Storage of Stock in My Shops

 After one year of drying outside

 Once the wood has begun to dry, I move it inside of our 22' X 54' wood storage building, stacked and stickered again.
-Once the wood is as dry as it is going to get, I may stand it up, as vertically as I can, in that same building.
+Once the wood is as dry as it is going to get, I may stand the long stuff up, as vertically as I can, in that same building.

 Some of this wood is moved into the wood shop, where I can handle several hundred board feet at the top of a couple of 8 foot high sections of shelving.

-I can also store a thousand bf above the woodshop in the attic.
+I have also stored several hundred bf above the woodshop in the attic.

 I usually try to store planed lumber and other finished goods inside the woodshop, although I have several hundred bf of stock in the woodshop attic.